FAQ: The CDC’s final eviction moratorium expires July 31. Here’s what Biden is doing to avert a crisis.

 What can renters or landlords do?

-Application processes and requirements will vary all across the country, as will the approaches eviction courts take to handling a rise in case loads.
+Application processes and requirements will vary across the country, as will the approaches eviction courts take to handling a rise in case loads.

-Still, the Treasury Department published a list of state, local and tribal government emergency rental assistance programs to help people find relief.
+Still, the Treasury Department published a list of state, local and tribal government emergency rental-assistance programs to help people find relief.
 The Consumer Financial Protection Bureau has also issued guidance for renters, landlords and homeowners.

 What is happening in the housing market?